TrashPandaCode/reports/pmpt-bv-final/chapters/experiments.typ

   - Ensemble model 3: MSE = $0.0930$
   - Combined ensemble: MSE = $0.0925$

   While achieving our best performance to date, the ensemble approach came with significant computational overhead.
-The combined model size of 327.244 KB exceeded our 250MB soft limit, making this approach impractical for deployment scenarios requiring model efficiency.
+The combined model size of about 327 MB exceeded our 250 MB soft limit, making this approach impractical for deployment scenarios requiring model efficiency.

   === Architecture Scaling Experiments (v1.6-v1.8)
   We systematically investigated the trade-offs between model complexity and performance through architecture scaling experiments:

-  *ResNet18 (v1.6):* Implementing gradient accumulation, improved learning rate scheduling with OneCycleLR, enhanced early stopping criteria, and gradient clipping, we achieved MSE = $0.1022$ with a significantly reduced model size (~50MB).
+  *ResNet18 (v1.6):* Implementing gradient accumulation, improved learning rate scheduling with OneCycleLR, enhanced early stopping criteria, and gradient clipping, we achieved MSE = $0.1022$ with a significantly reduced model size (~50 MB).
 This represented only a marginal performance decrease while providing substantial computational benefits.

   *ResNet50 Comparison (v1.7):* Using identical training procedures as v1.6 but with ResNet50 architecture resulted in MSE = $0.1283$, unexpectedly worse than the smaller ResNet18 variant, suggesting potential overfitting or suboptimal hyperparameter scaling.